Rapptz/discord.py/docs/api.rst

     .. attribute:: table_flip

         An alias for :attr:`high`.
-    .. attribute:: highest
+    .. attribute:: extreme

         Member must have a verified phone on their Discord account.

     .. attribute:: double_table_flip

-        An alias for :attr:`highest`.
+        An alias for :attr:`extreme`.

 .. class:: ContentFilter